SSH everyhwere

 If the connection is lost, one generally cannot reopen the previous console with the program running.

-If all programs are execute from tmux
+If all programs are executed from tmux

 or screen